-Microchipping is very common in pets for identification purposes.
+Many people have microchips implanted in their pets for identification purposes.
 If your dog does not have a microchip, it's time to consider microchipping your dog.
-Thousands, if not millions of dogs get lost every year.
-A tragic few of these missing pets are reunited with their owners.
+Millions of pets get lost and end up in shelters every year, and few of these missing pets are reunited with their owners.
+Unfortunately, many are adopted out to new homes or even euthanized.

 How a Pet Microchip Works